 - Spouses and unmarried partners of Ukrainian nationals who were residing in Ukraine or staying in Spain before 24 February 2022

 - Unmarried minor children or children of their spouse until the age of 21 years

 - Other dependent family members who were living together as part of the family unit

-To obtain a legal work and residence status, apply for a temporary protection permit at the designated Spanish police offices and official reception centres.
-Large reception centres opened in Barcelona, Madrid, Alicante and Malaga.
-Generally, appointments need to be scheduled.
+Residence permit applications should be processed within 24 hours of filing at designated Spanish police offices and official reception centres for Ukrainian refugees.
+Large reception centres (called CREADE) opened in Barcelona, Madrid, Alicante and Malaga.
+Appointments need to be scheduled for filing of the applications in person.
 To verify details per region and schedule appointments, please call + 34 910 474444.
 Applicants will be required to provide biometric data and present their original passport and a passport-sized photo.